lucasktlee/posts/published/spa-overview.md

     <tr>
         <td>Covenants</td>
         <td>The covenants in the <abbr>SPA</abbr> will frequently be divided into pre-closing and post-closing covenants, and are things that one of the parties to the <abbr>SPA</abbr> promises to do, or promises not to do</td>
         <td>The covenants section is where the parties commit themselves to doing or not doing certain things.
-In most transactions, given that there will often be period of time between signing and closing, there will be certain things that purchaser(s) will want to prevent the seller(s) from doing, such as extracting value from the target company by paying dividends, issuing debt or equity securities in the target company or its subsidiaries, selling material assets of the target company, causing the target company to incur material liabilities, or competing with the business of the target company post-closing.
+In most transactions, given that there will often be a period of time between signing and closing, there will be certain things that purchaser(s) will want to prevent the seller(s) from doing, such as extracting value from the target company by paying dividends, issuing debt or equity securities in the target company or its subsidiaries, selling material assets of the target company, causing the target company to incur material liabilities, or competing with the business of the target company post-closing.
 The seller(s), in turn, will be interested in, among other things, compelling the purchaser(s) to cooperate with the seller(s) in obtaining required government approvals for the transaction, ensuring that the purchaser(s) keep confidential the terms of the transaction and the fact that the transaction is occurring, limiting the ability of the purchaser(s) to change the terms of its equity and debt financing, or imposing an obligation on the purchaser(s) to use best efforts to satisfy conditions precedent to the debt financing.</td>
     </tr>
     <tr>
         <td>Conditions for Closing</td>